-One of the desserts that South Florida and the Florida Keys are known for is authentic key lime pie.
-And I am definitely spoiled being able to make it with fresh key limes right off my very own tree!
+One of the desserts that South Florida and the Florida Keys are known for is their authentic key lime pie.
+And I am so spoiled from living in South Florida and being able to taste the pie directly from its source.
+No place makes it better!
+And, since this recipe comes directly from the Keys, you've come to the right place to find the absolute best key lime pie recipe.

-It's a super simple pie to make and a cool refreshing treat for those long hot summer days.
-If you ever make it down to the southernmost point, try a delicious slice of the best key lime pie in Key West at Blue Heaven or Kermit's Key Lime Shoppe.
+It's an easy pie to make and a cool refreshing treat for those long hot summer days.
+If you ever make it down to the southernmost point, try a delicious slice of the best classic key lime pie in Key West at Blue Heaven or Kermit's Key Lime Shoppe.

 What is Key Lime Pie